kavinda-100/google-doc-clone/README.md

 ## left to do
 -[x] finish the dashboard table
--[] populate the content into the editor/canvas
+-[x] populate the content into the editor/canvas
 -[x] when the Rename Dialog is open, populate the name of the file into input -[] add a button to save the content of the editor to the database -[] auto save the content of the editor to the database